ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

 Both MBC and Atlas records rank Crossline Skipper as “Uncommon” (Table 5).
-Both sources also find Crossline somewhat less abundant than Tawny-edged Skipper, which according to MBC 2000-2007 records is “Uncommon-to-Common.”
-Crossline ranks about on a par with Cobweb, Indian and Leonard’s, in abundance, but is less common than Tawny-edged, Long Dash and Dusted Skippers.
+Both sources also find Crossline somewhat less abundant than Tawny-edged Skipper, which is “Uncommon-to-Common.”
+Crossline ranks about on a par with Cobweb, Indian and Leonard’s in abundance, but is less common than Tawny-edged, Long Dash and Dusted Skippers.
 Crossline is sometimes hard to identify in the field, and females are difficult to distinguish from Tawny-edged females dorsally (from above).
 Thus there may be some underreporting of Crossline.

-Although this species may be more somewhat more common now than in Scudder’s time, MBC sightings (Chart 94) do not show any strong trend either upward or downward.
-This is unlike the slight upward trend for Tawny-edged Skipper, the strong upward trend for Dusted Skipper, and the downward trends for Leonard’s and Indian Skippers.
+Although this species may be more somewhat more common now than in Scudder’s time, MBC sightings per total trip reports (Chart 94) do not show any strong trend either upward or downward.
+However, list-length analysis of MBC 1992-2010 data found a statistically significant 48.1% decline for Crossline Skipper (Breed et al. 2012).
+This is unlike the upward trend for Tawny-edged Skipper, the strong upward trend for Dusted Skipper, and is similar to the downward trends for Leonard’s, Cobweb and Indian Skippers (Table A).

 Chart 94: MBC Sightings per Total Trip Reports, 1992-2009